 In preparing the evidence base to inform the policies of the LDP the Council has also prepared topic papers and undertaken research and wherever possible has engaged relevant persons and organisations in this in order to seek agreement and consensus.

 In addition, a summary of the responses received from consultation periods is provided in the Consultation report.
-Both these documents are on the following website:
+Both these documents are on the LDP pages of the Council's website.